gsxryan/windows-imaging/README.md

 TLDR: The critical components for success in this method is to:
 1. Stop Imaging sequence before first automatic reboot by F8 command prompt in WinPE, open powershell to halt further progress.
+2. diskpart, list disk, select disk X, clean, create partition primary, select partition 1, format fs=NTFS quick, active, assign
-2. During the halt, use DISM to inject custom drivers for first successful reboot after the standard image task sequences are complete.
+3. During the halt, and after placing the initial task sequence down, use DISM to inject custom drivers for first successful reboot after the standard image task sequences are complete.
+4. dism /image:C:\ /Add-Driver /Driver:D:\M6700\Primary /Recurse /ForceUnsigned

 This approach highly prioritized optimizing the long term T2 support burden, focusing on reducing need for on-site support response, keeping machines in patched compliance, utilizing existing imaging resources,  and has made choices to optimize these.
 - IT mode storage controllers (optional: software RAID only)